gh-Deepesh-N/negotiation-Chatbot/README.md

 2. Generate the API key from Google`s gemini AI site:
 - **API initialization**: create a new .env file and save the api key

+3. Run and retrive the logs:
+  **API log access**: API logs are created seperately in the directory and api calls are logged as the conversation moves